helm/charts/stable/spark/README.md

 ## Configuration

-The following table lists the configurable parameters of the Spark chart and their default values.
+The following tables list the configurable parameters of the Spark chart and their default values.

 ### Spark Master